Skip to main content

 b.
 Signed fund agreements will determine the maximum time allowed to receive full gift funding.

 c.
-A donor may expressly assign an endowment to a particular academic unit.
-The university will accept donor assignments to particular subject matters within academic units only after consultation with and approval by the Dean and Provost.
-Donor assignments may be refused by the university on the premise that acceptance would not further the academic mission of the university or unit.
+A donor may expressly assign an endowment to a particular unit.
+The university will accept donor assignments to particular subject matters within academic and non-academic units only after consultation with and approval by the appointing authority, Provost, and relevant vice president.
+Donor assignments may be refused by the university on the premise that acceptance would not further the educational mission of the university or unit.

 a.
-Spendable earnings are available to be spent by the endowed position holder using normal University and University Foundation disbursement procedures.
+Spendable payout is available to be used by the endowed position holder using normal University and University Foundation disbursement procedures.

 c.
 The provision of University matching funds to create a new salary line with an endowed chair endowment will be considered on a case-by-case basis, subject to availability of funds and approval of the Provost.

-a.
-Appointments to endowed deanships, chairs, and professorships may be made by the Provost in accordance with University policies and procedures.

 b.
-Appointments to endowed lectureships may be made by the Provost or deans.
+Appointments to endowed deanships, department chairs/directors, chairs, and professorships may be made by the Provost in accordance with University and college/school/department policies and procedures.

 c.
+Appointments to endowed faculty fellows and faculty scholars may be made by the Provost or dean, or other specified appointing authority.

-The renewal process will include documentation regarding the contributions of the position holder to the strategic initiatives identified by the university.
+f.
+The renewal process will include a review of the position holder’s performance in meeting the expectations of the endowment agreement and overall performance as an employee, as well as documentation regarding the contributions of the position holder to the strategic initiatives identified by the university.

 a.
 University Advancement Donor Relations is charged with recognizing and stewarding gifts to the university in partnership with the unit benefitting from the endowment gift.